Thermally activated nature of synchro-Shockley dislocations in Laves phases

 The activation energy of synchro-shear slip decreases with increasing applied shear stress as shown in Figure \ref{fig1}(a).
-Similar mechanisms of synchro-shear slip are observed at different stress levels, namely, the upper part of the crystal (including the Ca atomic layer colored in dark red) shifts by a displacement gradient from zero to $\frac{a_{0}}{3}[ 1 0 \bar{1} 0 ]$ relative to the lower part of the crystal (including the Ca atomic layer colored in light red) and the Mg atomic layer synchronously displaces by $\frac{a_{0}}{3}[ 1 \bar{2} 1 0 ]$ (see Figure \ref{fig1}(c)).
-Therefore, the synchro-shear slip can be decomposed into a localized atomic shuffling event (including only small atoms in the triple-layer, blue block as indicated in Figure \ref{fig1}(d)) and a global shear straining event (exclude small atoms in the triple-layer).
-The applied shear strain $\epsilon_{yz}$ lowers the energy barrier of the global shear deformation but not the localized atomic shuffling in the direction perpendicular to the transverse displacement introduced by the shear deformation.
+Similar mechanisms of synchro-shear slip are observed at different stress levels, namely, the upper part of the crystal (including the Ca atomic layer colored in dark red) shifts by a displacement gradient from zero to $\frac{a_{0}}{3}[ 1 0 \bar{1} 0 ]$ relative to the lower part of the crystal (including the Ca atomic layer colored in light red) and the Mg atomic layer synchronously displaces by $\frac{a_{0}}{3}[ 1 \bar{2} 1 0 ]$ (Figure \ref{fig1}(c)).
+Therefore, the synchro-shear slip can be decomposed into a localized atomic shuffling event (including only small atoms in the triple-layer, blue block as indicated in Figure \ref{fig1}(d)) and a global shear straining event (excluding small atoms in the triple-layer).
+The applied shear stress $\tau$ lowers the energy barrier of the global shear deformation, but not the localized atomic shuffling in the direction perpendicular to the transverse displacement introduced by the shear deformation.

-The energy barrier of the synchro-shear slip is therefore composed of the activation energies of shear-sensitive and shear-insensitive events.
-The activation volume of the shear-sensitive component of the rate-limiting step ($\Omega_{RLS}$) is calculated by taking the first derivative of the activation energy ($E_{RLS}$) versus resolved shear stress ($\tau$) using the definition,
+The energy barrier of the synchro-shear slip is composed of the activation energies of shear-sensitive and -insensitive events.
+The activation volume of the shear-sensitive component of the RLS ($\Omega_{RLS}$) is calculated by taking the first derivative of the activation energy ($E_{RLS}$) w.r.t. resolved shear stress ($\tau$),

-Here we plot 2$b^{3}$ and 5$b^{3}$ as constants in Figure \ref{fig1}(b) to estimate the activation volume.
-The activation volume of the shear-sensitive event of the synchro-shear slip is close to 2$b^{3}$.
+Here we plot 2$b^{3}$ and 5$b^{3}$, where $b$ is the partial Burgers vector with a magnitude of 3.54 \AA, as constants in Figure \ref{fig1}(b) to estimate $\Omega_{RLS}$.
+The $\Omega_{RLS}$ value of the shear-sensitive event of the synchro-shear slip is close to 2$b^{3}$.